emacsattic/hack-time-mode/README.md

 again.

-Use case
+Use cases
 ========

-- Fix Org-todo-items forgotten to mark as done at another date.
+- Mark Org-todo-items done at another date.
+- View the Org agenda as if it was tomorrow.
+- Bulk scatter (keys BS in Org agenda) items starting at a certain date.

 Shortcomings
 ============